-We’re in the middle of a paradigm shift from unstructured content towards more structured content.
+We’re in the middle of a paradigm shift from unstructured content towards structured content.
 We need to revisit the way we capture, classify, organise and store content.
-We need models to define structured content and processes to help design them.
-This content modeling series provides a lightweight introduction to content models, using content modeling as a effective design and communication tool for structured content.
+We need models to define structured content.
+Processes to help design them.
+Peoples to do the work.
+This content modeling series provides a lightweight introduction to content models.
+We are using content modeling as the design approach and content models as a communication tool for structured content.

 - What is Content Modeling?